Americano FC: Stadium

 Americano's stadium is Estádio Godofredo Cruz, with a maximum capacity of 25,000 people.

 Logo and anthem

 The nine red stars on Americano's logo represent the nine consecutive Campeonato da Cidade de Campos titles.
 The golden star represents the 1987, Brazilian Third Division title.
 The club's official anthem was composed by Pereira Júnior.

+Rivalries

+Americano's biggest rivalry is with Goytacaz, with whom they play the derby called Goytacano.